-As provided in the numerical studies, the proposed outlier detection method well detects different types of extremeness/outlyingness in shape as well as in magnitude.
+Acknowledging the reviewers’ recommendations, we have also considered phase variation and phase outliers.
+Namely, the observed curves exhibit variability in the x-axis, for example, when each curve is shifted (or delayed) compared to the others.
+As provided in the numerical studies, the proposed outlier detection method well detects different types of extremeness/outlyingness in shape, phase, as well as in magnitude.

 Our methods are shown to be practical and useful with different real data examples: medfly, world population growth, and sea surface temperature datasets.
 Due to the complexity of the first dataset, it has barely been studied \cite[cf.][]{SL21} in the literature of functional outlier detection, while the other two datasets have been analyzed a few times previously \cite[cf.][]{SG11, NGH17, DMSG20}.
 Our data illustrations demonstrate that the proposed method is relevant for analyzing both complicated and rough trajectories as well as relatively simple smooth curves.